tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Video-Search/quickstarts/nodejs.md

 ---
-title: 'Gyors útmutató: Videók keresése a Bing Video Search REST API és a Node. js használatával'
+title: 'Quickstart: Search for videos using the REST API and Node.js - Bing Video Search'
 titleSuffix: Azure Cognitive Services
-description: Ezzel a rövid útmutatóval kereshet a Bing Video Search REST API a JavaScript használatával.
+description: Use this quickstart to send video search requests to the Bing Video Search REST API using JavaScript.
 services: cognitive-services
 author: aahill
 manager: nitinme